Do you want to become a better entrepreneur? Who doesn’t, right?

 - Don’t be afraid of social media.
 It is a great channel for customer acquisition.

-- Having a personal blog doesn’t only help build your personal brand, but it helps your business as well.
+- Having a personal blog helps build not only your personal brand but your business as well.

 - You can grow your business by working for free.

-Hopefully these suggestions will help you improve your entrepreneurial skills.
-And if you have any other suggestions that will help other Quick Sprout readers, as well me become a better entrepreneur, feel free to leave a comment.
+I hope these suggestions will help you improve your entrepreneurial skills.
+And if you have any other suggestions that will help other Quick Sprout readers, and me, become better entrepreneurs, feel free to leave a comment.